mattcroat/joy-of-code/posts/impossible-layout-animations-with-svelte/impossible-layout-animations-with-svelte.md

 You can pass a variety of options for the animation like using `absolute` positioning during the animation and `scale` for smoother animations if you have to.

-> 🐿️ You should read the [GSAP Flip documentation](https://greensock.com/docs/v3/Plugins/Flip/) but in general avoid `scale` if you have text because GSAP animates the width and height by default making the text reflow in a natural way instead of using scale.
+> 🐿️ You should read the [GSAP Flip documentation](https://greensock.com/docs/v3/Plugins/Flip/) but in general avoid `scale` if you have text because GSAP animates the width and height by default making the text reflow in a natural way.

 ## Using FLIP To Animate CSS Grid